 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for the next twelve months.
 Realization values may be substantially different from carrying values as shown and these financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
 Such adjustments could be material.
-At September 30, 2016, the Company had not yet achieved profitable operations, had an accumulated deficit of \$6,985,129 (2015 - \$6,654,011) since inception, a working capital of \$110,653 (2015 - \$34,023), and expects to incur further losses in the development of its business, all of which indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, that it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+At September 30, 2017, the Company had not yet achieved profitable operations, had an accumulated deficit of \$7,649,552 (September 30, 2016 - \$6,985,129) since inception, a working capital deficiency of \$75,533 (September 30, 2016 working capital of \$110,653), and expects to incur further losses in the development of its business, all of which indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, that it may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependent upon its ability to obtain the necessary financing to develop the mineral properties and to meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.